 Brenton Awa joined the KITV4 News team as a reporter in April 2013.

-Brenton is now an anchor for Good Morning Hawaii on the weekends with Moanike'ala Nabarro and Jordan Segundo.
+In 2016, became an anchor for Good Morning Hawaii on the weekends with Moanike'ala Nabarro and Jordan Segundo.